chaseruskin/orbit/docs/src/topic/channels.md

 As your codebase evolves over time, you may have accrued a lot of ips.
 However, an issue arises regarding _discovery_- how do others quickly find all ips that have been released?

 Orbit solves this problem by using channels.
-A _channel_ is a decentralized registry that agglomerates ip metadata into a single location.
-With this approach, users only need to specify channels to discover the wide variety of released ips.
+A _channel_ is a lightweight decentralized registry index.
+In other words, a channel is a directory that contains multiple ip manifests.
+With this approach, users can simply configure channels to discover the many available released ips.

 Channels can be as manual or automated as you prefer.
 You can configure commands to run for a channel's synchronization hook, pre-publish hook, and post-publish hook.
-Channels are encouraged to be as automated as possible by defining these fields the channel's configuration.
+Channels are encouraged to be as automated as possible by defining these fields in the channel's configuration.

 ## Adding a new ip to a channel

 Orbit automates the process of adding an ip to a channel with `orbit publish`.

-The ip's manifest data gets placed in the channel by using its generated index path.
-The index path can be read from the `ORBIT_IP_INDEX` environment variable during a channel's pre-publish or post-publish hook processes.
+The ip's manifest gets placed in the channel by using its generated index path.
+The index path can be read from the `ORBIT_CHAN_INDEX` environment variable during a channel's pre-publish or post-publish hook processes.

 ## Example